 - 1 teaspoon tamari - wheat free soy sauce

-- 2 teaspoon lemon juice
+- 2 teaspoon lemon juice - or more to taste

-- salt
+- salt - pinch

 Instructions

-- Mash it all up a bit
+- Mash it all up a bit.

-- Add all other ingredients, then mash together until smooth
+- Add all other ingredients, then mash together until smooth.

 Notes